 In Texas, parents are legally responsible for their children, including providing for their children’s basic needs, such as housing, clothing, medical care, and food.
 A parent cannot neglect his or her child because the child becomes pregnant, gets another person pregnant, or becomes a parent.
 If so, that parent would be subject to neglect of a child, which is subject to criminal laws and an investigation by Child Protective Services (“CPS”).

-If you are fearful about what your parent might do if they find out you are pregnant or that you got someone else pregnant, visit Jane’s Due Process’s extensive list of resources and information here.
+If you are fearful about what your parent might do if they find out you are pregnant or that you got someone else pregnant, some resources are listed by Jane’s Due Process.

 I'm pregnant, afraid of my parents, and staying with an adult who's not my parent.
 Will they get in trouble?